|First Year||Second Year||Third Year||Fourth Year|

 Multisystem & Integrative Concepts - serves as the capstone course for the first- and second- year organ system-based curriculum.
 Primarily a clinical case-based course, students will have opportunities to formulate their own differential diagnoses and plan of care and check their conclusions against the actual approach of master clinicians.
 Through the application and review of knowledge within clinical cases, the course will prepare students well for USMLE Step 1.
 In addition, the course prepares students for the clinical reasoning skills essential for third-year clerkships.

 Third year provides the clinical exposure students need to integrate their earlier learning into the care of patients and experience the “art of doctoring.”
 Individual rotations balance the need for adequate exposure to and involvement with patient care with the time needed for study and assimilation of information.
 Student learning occurs in hospital facilities and ambulatory settings.
-Students are required to complete two rotations at rural sites through UK’s Area Health Education Center (AHEC) program during third and forth year.
-Students must complete one rotation diuring third year, and may elect to do an additional rotation during third year to fulfill this requirement.
+Students are required to complete one rotation at a rural site through UK’s Area Health Education Center (AHEC) program during third, and may elect to do an additional rotation during fourth year.

 The third-year curriculum provides the student with broad exposure to the major medical disciplines.
 The required third-year clerkships are as follows: